pumbaa666/lab4tech/ProductOwner/PO - Highlights.md

 Short : a month or shorter

 The **Product Owner** ensures that **attendees** are prepared to discuss the most important Product Backlog items and how they map to the Product Goal.
+He is [one persone](https://www.scrum.org/resources/blog/why-you-need-only-one-product-owner), not a committee.
+He can be helped by other persons, but he needs to make the decisions.
+One Product Backlog means we need one Product Owner.
+It creates the transparency required for proper empiricism.
+Having many POs encourages micromanagement of teams, requires coordination and bring unclear responsibility.

 *How will the chosen work get done?*
 For each Product Backlog item, the Developers plan the work.
 This is done by decomposing Product Backlog items into smaller work items of one day or less.
 How this is done is at the **sole discretion of the Developers**.